Exuma: Books

-Religion of Exuma
+Religion

 St. John's Baptist Church was built in 1892; St. Theresa's Church was built in 1960; St. Andrews Anglican Parish is the oldest church in Georgetown.

 The Baptist church of Farmer's Hill ordained Rev. Stephen Smith in 2015.
 Rev. Smith 'superseded' Dr. Irvin Clarke Sr., who had been pastor for the previous 45 years.
 The culvert at Farmer's Hill is being repaired, with sustainable development by an islands construction company.

 Sports

-Sandals Emerald Bay has an 18-hole golf course designed by professional golfer, Greg Norman.
+Sandals Emerald Bay has an 18-hole golf course designed by professional golfer Greg Norman.
 Emerald Bay hosts the Great Exuma Classic on the Web.com Tour.

 Sailing is a popular sport in Exuma and with many competitions year-round.
 The Family Island Regatta in George Town is a recurring event at the beginning of every year.
 Others include the George Town Cruising Regatta and Black Point Regatta.

 Rowing is being developed in Exuma with the aim of developing the island as an outlet for competitive and recreational rowing.

+Politics

+For elections to the House of Assembly of the Bahamas, Exuma is part of "The Exumas and Ragged Island" constituency.